+A well-designed hierarchical model of the distribution of the future events and biomarkers given the observed history of an at-risk patient is one way to summarize the major sources of variation in prior patient experiences in order to predict what the next otherwise-similar patient is likely to experience.
+John Tukey referred to this process as {\it borrowing strength} from the prior experience \cite{tukey1963borrowing}.

+There are multiple complementary ways to decompose the distribution of interest into components that can be estimated from past patient data.
+Prospective and retrospective decompositions of dynamic statistical models are the focus of the remainder of this paper in order to illustrate the challenges to using statistical models to learn to improve COVID-19 care.
+By using different decompositions, we can see how sensitive predictions are to the specific choice of method for borrowing-strength.

-There are multiple complementary ways to model the distribution of the future events and biomarkers given the observed history of an at-risk patient.
-To be more specific, consider the COVID-19 situation where the outcome $W_t$ indicates the patient status on day $t$, one of: remain in hospital without ventilation (moderate disease), with ventilation (severe disease), discharge, or death.
-The most common approach in prediction models is to decompose the joint distribution of a next intervals values $(W_{t+1}, Y_{t+1})$ given the past into the product of: 1) the distribution of each possible state $W_{t+1}$ at time $t+1$, given the person is at risk $W_t = \hospitalizedSymbol$ and given the history of biomarkers $Y_{0:t} $, and the baseline values $X$, and 2) the probability of the next biomarker value given the biomarker history and baseline measures.
+The more common prospective approach is to decompose the joint distribution of a next interval value $(W_{t+1}, Y_{t+1})$ given the past into the product of: 1) the distribution of each possible state $W_{t+1}$ at time $t+1$, given the person is at risk $W_t = \hospitalizedSymbol$ and given the history of biomarkers $Y_{0:t+1} $ and the baseline values $X$, and 2) the probability of the next biomarker value given the biomarker history and baseline measures.
 This decomposition, that we refer to as a {\it prospective model}, can be written

-If the events are the main focus, only the first distribution on the right hand side, the conditional distribution of events given biomarkers, need be estimated.
-For example, \citet{Wongvibulsin2021_scarp} used an extension of random forests for longitudinal, multivariate and survival data to predict the occurrence of severe disease in the next 24 hours or 7 days given the history of dynamic biomarkers and events to date using a separate algorithm for each of the two future interval lengths.
-This direct approach is simple to conceptualize and easy to implement given existing models and algorithms.